 It is important to cook fish before feeding it to a dog, as uncooked fish can contain harmful parasites.

 Plain, boiled chicken with no seasoning is a good option when a dog has an upset stomach.

 Unsalted peanut butter with no added sugar or sweeteners is safe for dogs to eat in moderation.

-However, it is vital to check that the peanut butter does not contain a sweetener called xylitol, which is highly toxic to dogs.
+However, it is vital to check that the peanut butter does not contain a sweetener called xylitol, which is

 Make sure dogs do not eat any unpopped popcorn kernels, as this could cause them to choke.